wp-plugins/logo-management/readme.txt

 You can change the wordpress logo on the admin login page, registration page, lost your password to a logo of your own.

+You can also customize your logo width and height.

+Multilingual Support.

 == Installation ==